student with mentor

 The goal of this first session is for you to get acquainted with your mentor/mentee and to establish both goals and plans for communication and regular meetings going forward.

-Your previous meetings up to this point may have focused on the strengths and ideas that make you an effective leader, but it is just as important to understand the moral dimensions of how you view leadership.
+Your previous meetings up to this point may have focused on the strengths and ideas that make you an effective leader, but it is just as important to understand the ethical dimensions of how you view leadership.
 The purpose of this meeting is to explore your understanding of ethics, and how you’ve encountered ethical (and unethical) leadership.